anayanapalli/anayanapalli.github.io/bookfolio.md

 This book gives you all the information you need to understand the semiconductor industry holistically.
 The book covers economics, politics, and technology—a very interesting combination.
 The author has done an incredible job researching all the facts required to write a compelling book.

 It not only provides insights into the semiconductor industry but also showcases how advanced human society is and how much technology and collaboration are involved in driving technological growth.
-It's truly inspiring.
-I highly recommend this book; it's a very important read during this time of AI craze.
+It’s truly inspiring.
+I highly recommend this book; it’s a very important read during this time of the AI craze.

-If you want to understand the current state of geo-politics and technology, it's a fantastic read—a solid five out of five.
+If you want to understand the current state of geopolitics and technology, it’s a fantastic read—a solid five out of five.
 This is probably the best book that I read this year.
 I was so excited after reading this book that I also gave a talk to my team on this topic.

 ### [The Billionaire's Apprentice: The Rise of The Indian-American Elite and The Fall of The Galleon Hedge Fund](https://www.amazon.ca/Billionaires-Apprentice-Indian-American-Elite-Galleon-ebook/dp/B008TUNLWM/ref=sr_1_1?crid=1JMGHOB71IMGN&keywords=the+billionaires+apprentice&qid=1703320349&sprefix=the+billionaires+apprentice%2Caps%2C100&sr=8-1){:target="_blank"}
 **Author:** Anita Raghavan **Rating:** 5.0/5.0 **Difficulty:** Intermediate